cbonoz/scale24/README.md

 ### Technologies used

 **Sign Protocol**: Utilized for generating and verifying signatures to ensure the authenticity and integrity of attestations without revealing sensitive information.
 When balance verifications are completed, a hosted attestation is created alongside the verification process.
+Several different APIs were used.
+From the about page, a schema ID can be created; every verification gets a new schema emitted in the form of an attestation.
+Completed attestations can be reviewed by the owner and the recipient after the fund verification is completed on the sign protocol explorer.

 <a href="https://scan.sign.global/attestation/SPA_rJCPlP1-ZaL_LirRGFlb8" target="_blank">Example attestation for a proof of funds request</a>